SeismicSystems/moonhatch/frontend/web/README.md

+# Pump Rand web app

+## Directory structure

+- public: static public files
+- src
+  - main.tsx: DOM entrypoint
+  - App.tsx: root of the webapp
+  - components: helper components that don't live at a standalone page
+  - hooks: custom hooks for building function components
+  - pages: full-page components that are displayed at some route
+  - types: all type declarations
+  - util.ts: misc functions

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.